Asharma273/Personal-Memory-Allocator/README.md

 # Personal-Memory-Allocator
 The personal memory allocator was a way to experiment with how dynamic memory works.
-The C language was chosen, because of the
+The C language was chosen, because of the lower-level nature of the language in comparison to other languages such as Java or Python.
+How it functions: The user calls the allocator along with the amount of bytes that are requested.
+Then a meta datablock is established in memory, which then has then stores the size and the validity of the information that will be stored in the data.
+The validitiy is a way to check whether the blocks of data have been marked as "free" so they can be overwritten.
+The free function looks for these metadata blocks and the validity and then coalesces adjacent blocks together, making it one bigger block of free space.
+Notes: This personal implementation of the dynamic memory allocator takes longer to free than the default one (due to the coalescing), however, it is efficinet  enough for use.